Approximating $f$-Divergences with Rank Statistics: Experiments

 \section{Experiments}

 We evaluate the proposed rank-statistic $f$-divergence estimator across synthetic and high-dimensional settings.
 Our experiments quantify estimation accuracy, sensitivity to the resolution parameter $K$, and the benefits of the sliced extension.
-We also demonstrate its practical behavior when used as a fully sample-based objective in downstream learning { on the CelebA data set \cite{LLWT2015}}.
-We defer many more experiments to \cref{sec:experiments_Appendix}.
+We also demonstrate its practical behavior when used as a fully sample-based objective in downstream learning on the CIFAR-10 dataset \cite{krizhevsky2009learning}.
+We defer additional experiments to \cref{sec:experiments_Appendix}.